Lead Opinion

 We therefore reverse the Appellate Division and reinstate the jury’s award of economic damages to Seddon.
 Because the Appellate Division did not decide Seddon’s challenge to the sufficiency of the attorneys’ fees awarded to him by the trial court or DuPont’s challenge to the punitive-damages award, we remand these and any other unaddressed issues for its consideration.

-I harbor no disagreement with the majority that the Legislature created an important and necessary remedy for whistle-blowers through the enactment of the Conscientious Employee Protection Act (CEPA),
+I harbor no disagreement with the majority that the Legislature created an important and necessary remedy for whistle-blowers through the enactment of the Conscientious Employee Protection Act (CEPA), N.J.S.A.
+34:19-1 to -8.
+CEPA advances the salutary social policies of ensuring that employees can report harmful

 The result reached by the majority allows a plaintiff to claim adverse employment action—here specific claimed acts of retaliation—and obtain not only relief from those acts in the workplace but also, after leaving the workplace for retirement, to obtain front and back pay damages without satisfying the requirements for proving constructive discharge.
-My view of the proper application of CEPA‘s inclusion of “remedies available in common law tort actions” is profoundly different from that of the majority.
+My view of the proper application of CEPA’s inclusion of “remedies available in common law tort actions” is profoundly different from that of the majority.
 By that language, CEPA was not transformed into a new configuration of those traditional tort remedies; yet that is exactly the result achieved today.
-The majority‘s analysis invests CEPA with a new application, one that, I believe, loses sight of the integrated form and meaning of this very important piece of social legislation.
-Because I cannot endorse the majority‘s analysis or judgment, however much I might agree about the high purpose and the social importance of CEPA, I respectfully dissent.
-Although not convincing for my colleagues in the majority, I feel compelled to record the essential reasoning behind my disagreement.
+The majority’s analysis invests CEPA with a new application, one that, I believe, loses sight of the integrated form and meaning of this very important piece of social legislation.
+Because I cannot endorse the majority’s analysis or judgment, however much I might agree about the high purpose and the

 I.

-This Court‘s grant of certification was limited to a single question: whether CEPA limits damages in the form of front and back pay to circumstances in which plaintiff proves actual or constructive discharge.
+This Court’s grant of certification was limited to a single question: whether CEPA limits damages in the form of front and back pay to circumstances in which plaintiff proves actual or constructive discharge.
 Donelson v.
 DuPont Chambers Works, 203 N.J.
-95, 999 A.2d 464 (2010).
+95,

 In this case, plaintiff suffered the last act of retaliation, namely being sent for the “fit for duty” examination, in 2004.
 That became the lynchpin for his CEPA litigation, which was timely filed in 2005 while he remained employed.
 That plaintiff filed his CEPA action while still employed is not uncommon, and is in part why CEPA permits injunctive remedies.
-Such remedies ensure that, going forward, a non-retaliatory workplace is available to
+Such remedies ensure that, going forward, a non-retaliatory workplace is available to the whistle-blowing employee who remains on the job.
+In this matter, plaintiff asserted that in September 2006 he was assigned to work alone, something he regarded as further retaliation but which the employer justified as a means of removing plaintiff from interaction with the supervisor about whom he had complained.
+Plaintiff continued to remain employed, while discovery went on, until he took a disability retirement in December 2007.
+He then sought to obtain compensation for lost wages during the period from his retirement forward, as additional consequential damages from the earlier retaliatory acts that, in his complaint, he claimed against DuPont.
+He did not plead constructive discharge and specifically declined to do so when the question was pressed by the trial court.

 II.

-Plaintiff‘s argument seeking disapproval of Shepherd rested on policies relating to encouraging CEPA plaintiffs and protecting them from retaliation by using broad readings of the available remedies.
+Plaintiff’s argument seeking disapproval of Shepherd rested on policies relating to encouraging CEPA plaintiffs and protecting them from retaliation by using broad readings of the available remedies.
 The flaw in that argument lies in the assertion that the Court in Shepherd in some fashion “raised the standard of proof for constructive discharge.”
-In fact, the Court did not do so; we simply acknowledged that there is a preexisting body of tort law fixing the standard for that claim and, further, recognized that the LAD did not erase it.
-See Shepherd, supra, 174 N.J. at 27-29, 803 A.2d 611.
+In fact, the Court did hot do so; we simply acknowledged that there is a preexisting body of tort law fixing the standard for that claim and, further, recognized that the LAD did not erase it.
+See Shepherd, supra, 174 N.J. at 27-29,

 The same is true of CEPA: it did not erase or alter the standard for constructive discharge.
 The Act identifies available remedies, including those generally injunctive in nature, and permits ordinary tort remedies as well, but it does not expand or supplant them.
 The remedies are available to the greatest extent possible, but those sounding in tort have to be tethered to the underlying tort in its traditional formulation.